zpoyqx/dehaze/README.md

 Under the Results file are the results after defogging.

+In the Python folder, there is a code based on dark channel dehaze.

 Note that the path inside the code needs to be modified by yourself！